mongodb/motor/README.rst

 case in our issue management tool, JIRA:

 - `Create an account and login <https://jira.mongodb.org>`_.
-- Navigate to `the PYTHON project <https://jira.mongodb.org/browse/MOTOR>`_.
+- Navigate to `the MOTOR project <https://jira.mongodb.org/browse/MOTOR>`_.
 - Click **Create Issue** - Please provide as much information as possible about the issue type and how to reproduce it.

-Bug reports in JIRA for all driver projects (i.e. PYTHON, CSHARP, JAVA) and the Core Server (i.e. SERVER) project are **public**.
+Bug reports in JIRA for all driver projects (i.e. MOTOR, CSHARP, JAVA) and the Core Server (i.e. SERVER) project are **public**.

 How To Ask For Help